MQFL-FHE: Multimodal Quantum Federated Learning Framework with Fully Homomorphic Encryption: Related Works

-\textbf{Multimodal data handling in FL:} \citep{yu2023multimodal} developed CreamFL, a framework designed for multimodal FL.
+\textbf{Multimodal data handling in FL:} Yu \textit{et al.} developed CreamFL \cite{yu2023multimodal}, a framework designed for multimodal FL.
 This method enables clients with heterogeneous model architectures to contribute to a unified global model without sharing their private data.
-By implementing a contrastive representation ensemble strategy, CreamFL effectively addresses the challenges posed by modality discrepancies and task diversities. \citep{gong2024practical} further advanced this area by introducing a multimodal vertical FL framework utilizing bivariate Taylor series expansion for encryption, thus eliminating the reliance on third-party encryption providers.
+By implementing a contrastive representation ensemble strategy, CreamFL effectively addresses the challenges posed by modality discrepancies and task diversities.
+Gong \textit{et al. } further advanced this area by introducing a multimodal vertical FL framework utilizing bivariate Taylor series expansion for encryption \cite{gong2024practical}, thus eliminating the reliance on third-party encryption providers.

 Unlike the aspects discussed in previous literature, our methodology tackles the problem of managing multimodal data while reducing performance degradation due to FHE.
 We propose a seamless algorithm that integrates QC techniques with multimodal FL setups within the FHE domain.